 Let’s look at two different charts.
 The first chart shows performance from 2000 through 2015 for the CTA index and for the SP500 (SPY) index.
 The second chart compares performance from 2003 to the end of 2015.
 Which graph suggests whether managed futures are a good investment?
 Start in 2000 and managed futures are a champion performer.
-Start in 2003 and you may have to ask why this should be in the portfolio.
-Start investing in 2000 and you include the fall in tech stocks.
-Start investing in 2003 and you are including the stock recovery.
-These extremes make the point that timing matters and shows the value of managed futures if invested at the right time.
-Invest when times are turning bad and you have a great investment.
-Invest when the equity cycle is turning up and you will be disappointed on a relative basis.
+Start in 2003, and you may have to ask why this should be in the portfolio.
+Start investing in 2000, and you include the fall in tech stocks.
+Start investing in 2003, and you are including the stock recovery.
+These extremes make the point that timing matters and show the value of managed futures if invested at the right time.
+Invest when times are turning bad, and you have a great investment.
+Invest when the equity cycle is turning up, and you will be disappointed on a relative basis.
 This is, of course, not looking at diversification but just return performance.
-The investment may underperform but there can be strong diversification gains.
+The investment may underperform, but there can be strong diversification gains.

 Of course, most investors know that the start and end date problem exists, but there usually is not a lot of focus on the when and how long question through studying various investment horizons.
 Certainly many marketers, if given the chance, will select periods of good performance.
 This is one key reason why all track records since inception should be presented.
 However, there may be a more important lesson.
 Knowing when to add or subtract allocations is critical even for long-term allocation decisions.

 We have provided three simple tables that reduce all of the start and end date performance information into an easy to read format.
 Use the vertical date as the start period and the horizontal as the end period.
 An investor can see what the performance for any time length or any start period and end period.
 The diagonals can show what a one-year or n-year investment will look like with different start dates.